Reltroner/reltroner-studio/content/characters/westley-watson.md

 ---

-## Relationships
-- **Queen Valethra Seraphine Lunara:** Respects her, yet sees her spiritualism as a manipulable flaw.
-- **Albert Locke:** Sees him as a valuable asset; occasionally exploits his idealism.
-- **Klara Veston:** Investigative journalist who monitors Watson closely, suspecting his ties to the Horizon Eclipse project.
-- **Selgrin Altherion (rumored):** Might be indirectly involved in securing the child of Kamila Alena.

----

 ## Role in the Narrative
 - **Keeper of Secrets:** Has access to historical documents, metaphysical theories, and ancient records about the Aurora Gateway and Nytherion Abyss.
 - **Neutral Catalyst:** Moves pieces silently — doesn’t choose sides openly, but his choices always shift the balance.
-- **Chronicler of Forbidden Events:** Compiles suppressed data on cosmic interferences, Henchoeway, and early AI rebellions.
+- **Chronicler of Forbidden Events:** Compiles suppressed data on cosmic interferences, Henchoway, and early AI rebellions.

 ---